Ali Akbar Tabatabaei: Biography

 Ali Akbar Tabatabaei was born on 4 September 1930, in Hamedan, Imperial State of Iran, to a prominent Iranian family, he was the grandson of a mullah.
 He had a twin brother, Mohammad.

 Tabatabaei attended Tehran University and had a degree in law.
-He came to the United States in 1952, with dreams of becoming an architect, to study at Howard University's School of Architecture.
+In 1952, he came to the United States, with dreams of becoming an architect and to study at Howard University's School of Architecture.
 While attending Howard University, he took a part-time job at the Iranian Embassy.
 There were rumors that he was connected to SAVAK, Iran's secret police during the Pahlavi era.

-It took Tabatabaei many years to complete his bachelor’s degree in architecture; around 1969 he returned to Tehran to work at the Iranian ministry of information to help foreigners learn more about Iranian life.
-It is unclear why he left Iran in 1972; it was either due to harassment by the SAVAK, a government embarrassment at work, or he was working for SAVAK and was sent abroad.
+It took Tabatabaei many years to complete his bachelor’s degree in architecture.
+In 1969 or 1970, he returned to Tehran to work at the Iranian ministry of information to help foreigners learn more about Iranian life.

+In 1972 he left Iran due to harassment by the SAVAK.
 He briefly lived in Italy before moving to Ohio to work at an architecture firm.

 In 1975, Ardeshir Zahedi was named ambassador to Washington, and Tabatabaei joined him to resume working at the Iranian embassy.
 After the Iranian Revolution in 1979, he continued his exile in the United States and actively criticized the Grand Ayatollah Ruhollah Khomeini.
 He became president of the Iran Freedom Foundation in Bethesda, Maryland, a counter-revolutionary group.